Faculty & Staff Research Symposium

 (3) Work-in-Progress: 5 Minutes-5 Slides: 8-10 presenters, speaking for 5 minutes each, with no more than 5 slides, followed by Q&A.

-How will presentation groups be formed?
+• How are presentation groups formed?

-What’s the difference between “keywords” and “bridge words”?
+• What’s the difference between “keywords” and “bridge words”?

-As a staff member, I work all day on Fridays.
+• As a staff member, I work all day on Fridays.
 Can I still participate or attend?

-I’m not sure what “counts” as research.
+• I’m not sure what “counts” as research.
 Can you elaborate?

 What "counts" depends on your area of expertise and what you would like to share with colleagues.
 You might discuss a current idea, argument, book project, article, conference talk or research issue; a specific initiative or program you’re creating or are a part of; an art work or performance (with clips and examples); a current experiment; an archive or partnership you’re working on; a musical composition or a work of creative writing (with recordings/excerpts).
 You could present on an experience you’ve had in leadership or strategy, or on a new, research-based pedagogical topic.
 Please feel free to reach out if you’re unsure your topic fits (it probably does, but happy to chat).

-Can I attend the symposium if I’m not presenting?
+• Can I attend the symposium if I’m not presenting?

 Absolutely.
 Please do.
 Come for all or part of the day, whether you are presenting or not.
+You don’t need to register to attend the symposium.

-Who will the audience be?
+• Who will the audience be?

 Everyone at the university is invited to attend the presentations, whether they are presenting at other sessions or not.
 One of the advantages of the symposium format is that every session has a built-in audience: even if only the speakers are there, you will still be gathered with 3-10 colleagues from across the university to discuss your work and theirs.

-Can students attend?
+• Can students attend?